OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 </p>

 - A **container class** for grouping all elements that mark a tuplet note group.
-- It container has three purposes:
+- It has three purposes:
   - Group noteheads and rests that participate in the tuplet.
   - Group the tuplet notation primitives (bracket and numbers) for the tuplet group.
   - Link the two groups above together.